Stochastic Perturbations of Convex Billiards: Basic properties of deterministic billiards in convex tables

 For the deterministic billiard on a sufficiently smooth table, Lazutkin~\cite{lazutkin-73} proved the following regularity result, see also~\cite{douady-82}.
 If $D$ is convex with smooth boundary and curvature bounded from below then there exists a subset $M'$ of the phase space $M$ that has positive measure and is foliated by invariant curves; the set $M'$ accumulates on the horizontal boundaries of $M$, the map $T$ restricted to each such curve is topologically equivalent to an irrational rotation; close to the boundary ($\theta=0$ or $\pi$ in the phase space) there is a set of positive measure with regular behavior.
 In fact in the circle or the ellipse the whole phase space is foliated by invariant curves.
 Theorem~\ref{theo-rolandgarros} shows that this regularity can be broken by an arbitrarily small stochastic perturbation.

 There are billiards on convex regions with no invariant curves near the boundary.
-These billiards have trajectories with an infinite number of bounces in finite time. as it approaches to a point of the boundary.
+These billiards have trajectories with an infinite number of bounces in finite time as they approach a point of the boundary.
 They can be constructed either violating the condition on the curvature or the differentiability of the boundary.
-In~\cite{halpern-77}, Halpern constructed a curve that has nowhere vanishing curvature but unbounded third derivative, and proved that there are trajectories baring this pathological behavior.
+In~\cite{halpern-77}, Halpern constructed a curve that has nowhere vanishing curvature but unbounded third derivative, and proved that there are trajectories bearing this pathological behavior.
 Mather~\cite{mather-82} constructed a convex billiard with $C^2$ boundary violating the condition of non-null curvature, and which has trajectories coming arbitrarily close to being positively tangent to the boundary and then arbitrarily close to being negatively tangent to the boundary.